 When man came on earth, many years after the eohippus, they first thought of horses as food.
 They drank their milk and ate their meat.
 They would make clothing out of their hide and tools out of their bones.

-Though the favorite use of a horse is as a friend.
-Many owners treat their horses like a member of the family.
+Though the favorite use of a horse is as a friend, many owners treat their horses as a member of the family.

 Horses have become instrumental workers and loyal friends.
 Many years before humans came onto the earth, the horse was much smaller, slower, and less wise.
 To survive, the horse evolved over millions of years and adapted to its new surroundings.
 Now there are over 300 breeds of horses and ponies.

 - A Celebration of the Horse.
 Motiere: Paris; 2000.

 - Crowell, Ann.
 Dawn Horse To Derby Winner.
 Praeger Publishers.
 New York, New York.
 1973.